Renovations are underway or in planning at many Evanston parks.

 Read moreWe encourage our members to volunteer for workdays in natural areas.
 We also advocate for and donate native plants to our community natural areas.

-Read moreA remnant oak forest on high quality wetlands in Evanston in danger of being paved ...for a driveway!
-We're staying vigilant and rallying timely opposition.
+Read moreAn oak forest on high quality wetlands in Evanston in danger of being paved ...for a driveway!
+We're keeping an eye on it.

 Donating to Climate Action Evanston and earmarking your donation for Natural Habitat Evanston.
 You can further earmark your donation to one of our initiatives.